chitrakshi-gosain/copyy/README.md

 ```

 1. **Data**:
     - The API should have a predefined list of strings to match against.
-You can hardcode this list from the items.json file provided.
+You can hardcode this list from the `items.json` file provided.
-    - You can find a list of example inputs from the inputs.json file provided.
+    - You can find a list of example inputs from the `inputs.json` file provided.
 2. **Matching Logic**:
     - Implement a simple matching algorithm to find the closest match from the items list.
     - Create a similarity score based on how many fields matched, and how close they matched.
-You can consider the weighting of each field, i.e. a match on "trade" field might hold more weight than a match on "unit of measure" field.
+You can consider the weighting of each field, i.e. a match on **trade** field might hold more weight than a match on **unit of measure** field.
-    - Return the best match and the similarity score as a JSON response.
+    - Return the best match and the similarity score as a `JSON response`.
     - Note: it is not necessary to optimise the matching algorithm.
-We’re less concerned about the accuracy and preciseness of the match/similarity score, and more concerned about how the code is structured and how the requirements are considered.
+We’re less concerned about the accuracy and preciseness of the match / similarity score, and more concerned about how the code is structured and how the requirements are considered.

 ### Example input 1